Lokesh-malviya/intractive/readme.md

 <h3>Games</h3>
 1. <b>15 Puzzle</b><br/>
     The 15 Puzzle is a classic game where you need to rearrange the numbered tiles in order to put them in numerical order.
 The game assesses a player's problem-solving and strategic thinking skills.

-2. Magic Match Card
+2. <b>Magic Match Card</b><br/>
     Magic Match Card is a memory game where players have to match pairs of cards.
 The game assesses a player's memory and cognitive skills.

-3. Tower of Hanoi
+3. <b>Tower of Hanoi</b><br/>
     The Tower of Hanoi is a classic game where you need to move a tower of disks from one peg to another, following certain rules.
 The game assesses a player's problem-solving and strategic thinking skills.

-4. Tenzies
+4. <b>Tenzies</b><br/>
     Tenzies is a dice game where players need to roll the dice until they are all the same number.
 The game assesses a player's probability and luck.

-5. Find the Difference between Images
+5. <b>Find the Difference between Images</b><br/>
     In this game, players are presented with two seemingly identical images and they have to spot the differences between them.
 The game assesses a player's attention to detail and visual perception.

-6. Wordle
+6. <b>Wordle</b><br/>
     Wordle is a word-guessing game where players have to guess a five-letter word in as few attempts as possible.
 The game assesses a player's vocabulary and deductive reasoning skills.

-7. 2048
+7. <b>2048</b><br/>
     2048 is a number game where players slide numbered tiles on a grid to combine them and create a tile with the number 2048.
 The game assesses a player's problem-solving and strategic thinking skills.

-Game Features
+<h2>Game Features</h2>
 Seven rounds of different games to keep players engaged and entertained Eight soft skills assessed, including problem-solving, memory, and critical thinking Seven dead-ends to add an element of challenge to the game